LoungeBuddy/apicache/README.md

 # A simple API response caching middleware for Express/Node using plain-english durations.

+### The LB Fork

+This fork adds extra functionality to work closely with the circuit-breaker pattern.

+The code has been modified so that the requested cache duration by the client is actually multiplied internally.
+However, the cache works identically from the perspective of the api client.
+It still only returns the value to the api client if the value is not older than the requested cache duration.

+This multiplier is available as `hardExpiryMultiplier` in the options.

+So why keep around old cache values that we're not going to return to the api client?

+Keeping older 'expired' values around allows us to fall back to stale data in the event that our upstream services are unhealthy.
+The api client can pass `allowExpired: true` to the options to allow this apicache fork to return any data we have no matter how stale it may be.
+You can control this behaviour per-route and per-request.

+Because of the extra memory pressure from keeping expired data around it's advised to used a redis backing store for apicache with a maxmemory policy like `volatile-lru` or similar.

+From the perspective of the api client nothing is different from the original apicache lib until you use the `allowExpired` option.

 #### Supports Redis or built-in memory engine with auto-clearing.

 [![npm version](https://badge.fury.io/js/apicache.svg)](https://www.npmjs.com/package/apicache)